cnJLiu/cnJLiu.github.io/_pages/about.md

 </div></div>

 # 🎖 Honors and Awards
+- *2024.11* Ph.D.
+National Scholarship
 - *2018.11* The National First Prize in "Higher Education Society Cup" National Undergraduate Mathematical Contest in Modeling (Top 1.5 %).
 - *2019.08* The National Second Prize in "RoboMaster2019" National Undergraduate Robotics Competition (Hosted by [DJI-Innovations](https://www.robomaster.com/en-US)).
 - *2018.06* Hong Kong "Zhong Huiming" Social Scholarship.

 # 📖 Review Services
- I serve as a reviewer for the following journals:
+ I serve as a reviewer for more than ten journals/conference, mainly including:
+- IEEE Transactions on Pattern Analysis and Machine Intelligence
 - IEEE Transactions on Image Processing
 - IEEE Transactions on Neural Networks and Learning Systems
 - IEEE Transactions on Industrial Informatics